Jagriti-dixit/CS229_Project_Final/src/classical_ml/README.md

 ```

 ## Suitcase Corpus ##
 This portion of the L2-ARCTIC corpus involves spontaneous speech.
 We use this an additional testing dataset for our model.
-Please refer to the README inside the suitcase_suite directory for additional details.
+Please refer to the README.md inside the suitcase_suite directory for additional details.